The PAU Survey: galaxy stellar population properties estimates with narrowband data: Methods

 Here, $F_{\lambda_j}^\text{obs}$ is the observed flux in the $j^{\text{th}}$ band, $\sigma_j^2$ is the corresponding uncertainty of the observation, and $\alpha_{k,l,m}f_{\lambda_k}$ are the model fluxes created from a star formation history $\Psi$, a metal enrichment $\zeta$ and additional contributions from for instance dust or nebulae $\xi$. \cigale draws simple stellar population (SSP) spectra from the Bruzual \& Charlot BC03 stellar evolution synthesis templates \citep{Bruzual2003} given an initial mass function (IMF) and a set of discrete metallicity values.
-These spectra are then combined with a parametric star formation history (SFH), attenuated by a flexible attenuation curve as well as corrected for emission from ionized gas and interstellar dust. \cigale takes the maximum likelihood model from the the customized grid with a standard likelihood $\mathcal{L} = \exp(-\chi^2 / 2)$ as the resulting SED with its associated properties.
+These spectra are then combined with a parametric star formation history (SFH), attenuated by a flexible attenuation curve as well as corrected for emission from ionized gas and interstellar dust. \cigale takes the maximum likelihood model from the customized grid with a standard likelihood $\mathcal{L} = \exp(-\chi^2 / 2)$ as the resulting SED with its associated properties.
 For the BC03 templates, \cigale provides low- and high-resolution spectra, with the latter facilitating emission line recovery but with an increased run time.
 Version 2022.1 of the code is used throughout this project.

-While the approach employed by \cigale can be computationally fast for low-dimensional problems, the grid size grows exponentially with the number of fitted parameters, thus resulting in high computational requirements for a complex parameter space. \prospector, on the other hand, finds the best-fit SED with Markov-Chain Monte-Carlo (MCMC) sampling from an initial prior space using the Metropolis-Hastings algorithm implemented within the \texttt{emcee} package \citep{Foreman-Mackey2013}. \prospector draws hyper-parameter samples, creates observed-frame SEDs using the \fsps framework, generates mock photometry from the model SED and evaluates the log-likelihood $\log\mathcal{L}(D|\theta, \alpha)$, where D is the data and $\theta, \alpha$ are the model parameters and nuisance parameters.
-For our purposes, we employ a modified log-likelihood that consists of two separate likelihood terms, one for the narrow-band and one for the broad-band data:
+While the approach employed by \cigale can be computationally fast for low-dimensional problems, the grid size grows exponentially with the number of fitted parameters, thus resulting in high computational requirements for a complex parameter space. \prospector, on the other hand, finds the best-fit SED with Markov chain Monte Carlo (MCMC) sampling from an initial prior space using the Metropolis-Hastings algorithm implemented within the \texttt{emcee} package \citep{Foreman-Mackey2013}. \prospector draws hyper-parameter samples, creates observed-frame SEDs using the \fsps framework, generates mock photometry from the model SED and evaluates the log-likelihood $\log\mathcal{L}(D|\theta, \alpha)$, where D is the data and $\theta, \alpha$ are the model parameters and nuisance parameters.
+For our purposes, we employ a modified log-likelihood that consists of two separate likelihood terms, one for the narrowband and one for the broadband data, as:

-Given the larger number of narrow-bands and their higher spectral resolution, we assign a larger weight to the narrow-band (NB) likelihood with respect to the broad-band one.
+Given the larger number of narrowbands and their higher spectral resolution, we assigned a greater weight to the narrowband (NB) likelihood with respect to the broadband one.

 Limitations of the code mainly arise from the size or shape of the parameter priors, as for example large uniform priors provide a space that is too uninformative or takes too long to reliably cover with a reasonable amount of computing time, while narrow Gaussians can be too tight for a large sample of various galaxy types. \prospector provides as output the MCMC chains for all free model parameters of the fitting model, which constitute probability density functions (PDFs) that can be then used to infer more statistically reasonable properties.
 This can be achieved by exploration of the posterior space to for instance break degeneracies or analyze multiple peaks in the posterior, which lead to multiple possible physical property values for the respective galaxy SED fit.
 If only the best-fit model is desired, the maximum a posteriori (MAP) value can be determined from the chains.
 The current build v1.1 is used in this work.